elastic/integrations/packages/kubernetes/docs/audit-logs.md

 audit-logs integration collects and parses Kubernetes audit logs.

-It requires access to the log files in each Kubernetes node where the container logs are stored.
+It requires access to the log files on each Kubernetes node where the audit logs are stored.
 This defaults to `/var/log/kubernetes/kube-apiserver-audit.log`.